billford/splunk-app-ci/README.md

 The core of this automation is GitLab's built-in continuous integration module (CI/CD) and it's very straight forward.
 First you create a configuration file (.gitlab-ci.yml) and you configured it, once it's configured A LOT of magic happens in the background and you get a pass/fail on your code.
 Sounds nifty right?
 Cool, let's look at our configuration file.

+I've also added a python3 implementation of this testing configuration to go along with Splunk's py3 cutover.

 ```
 image: python:2.7
 stages: